jwalton/rust-book-abridged/docs/ch10/ch10-03-lifetimes.md

     let v;
     {
         let y = 2;
-        let f = Foo { x: &x, y: &y };
+        let f = Point { x: &x, y: &y };
         v = f.x;
     }
     println!("{}", *v);
 }
 ```

 The interesting thing here is that we're copying a reference out of a struct and then using it after the struct has been dropped.
 This is okay because in this case the lifetime of the reference is longer than that of the struct.
-There's no way the compiler could know this without lifetime annotations, though.
-If you tried to give both `x` and `y` the same lifetime annotation, this would fail to compile.
+There's no way the compiler could know this without lifetime annotations.
+We we create the `Point<'a, 'b>` here, the compiler fills in `'a` with the lifetime of `x = 1`, so when we do `v = f.x` the compiler knows v also has that same lifetime.
+Also in this example, if you tried to give both `x` and `y` the same lifetime annotation, this would fail to compile.

 :::tip